Departure Date: October 24, 1987

 Another significant event that took place during the expedition was the testing of the Cis-Lunar MK1 rebreather.
 This 90-kilogram device was about the size of a small desk.
 But it contained some revolutionary thinking in that each of its twin rebreathers were controlled by redundant onboard computers (4 total).
 Furthermore, its dual gas supplies (both diluent and oxygen) were able to be cross-routed to the different rebreathers.
 It was also the first operational rebreather to employ hydrophobic exclusion systems for the elimination of canister flooding and it used lithium hydroxide as the carbon dioxide removal agent.
 The highlight of the test program was a 24-hour continuous underwater mission performed by Bill Stone on December 3rd and 4th using only the MK1.
 Because only one half of the rig had been used for the entire day underwater, the range of the MK1 was, in fact, 48 hours and was independent of depth.
 This ungainly prototype led immediately to new ideas for more compact systems which, five generations later as the MK5P, will be returning to Wakulla in 1998.

 A documentary film, shot by producer Leo Dickinson, aired on HTV/ITV in Britain in August 1988 and later in the U.S. on National Geographic Explorer.
-The book on the project (see references below) is still in print.
+A book was also written on the project (see references below).

 Maps: (will open in another window)